seDirector/Translations/README.md

 # Getting Started

-1. Join the #translations channel on Discord by messaging a mod or emailing support [at] sedirector [dot] net.
+1. Join the **#translations** channel on Discord by messaging a mod or emailing support [at] sedirector [dot] net.
 This will enable you to chat with other translators, ask questions, and receive beta versions to test your translations.
 2. [Visit the GitLocalize project](https://gitlocalize.com/repo/6994) or click any of the languages above.
 If you don't see your language above click **Add Language** on GitLocalize.
 3. Type the translation on the right side of the page and click **Submit**.
 4. When you are ready to submit the translation for review:
     1. Click **Create Review Request** at the top.
     2. Type a comment (optional) and click **Submit**.
     3. Click **Send Pull Request**, give it a title, and click **Submit Pull Request**.
 5. Once a translation file has enough of the main translations done, it will be merged into seDirector.
 6. Updates to language files on the repo will continue to be updated in seDirector in future versions.

 Some of the HTML strings can be daunting.
 You can use a tool like <a target="_blank" href="https://www.sceditor.com/">SCEditor</a> to visualize the HTML and make it easier to edit.
 Just click the "view source" button and paste the English HTML string into it, then click it again to see the HTML version.
 After editing, click the "view source" button again and copy the HTML back into GitLocalize.
 Please make sure the HTML tags still match what the English string shows.
 Thank you!

 # Rules to Follow

-1. Do not translate if you don't read and write the language.
+1. Please only translate if you read and write the language fluently.
 2. If you see HTML tags, please do **not** change/remove the HTML tags, just replace words/phrases as needed.
 3. Keep the case the same - if it's capitalized, capitalize the translation, if there is a period, use a period in the translation, if it has a comma, use a comma, etc.
 4. There may be duplicate translations - please keep them.